UNINETTSigma2/documentation/apps/gromacs.md

 ## Running GROMACS

-Load one of the available GROMACS modules, e.g.
+To load a GROMACS module, run in the terminal

-    module load GROMACS/2016.3-intel-2017a
+    module load GROMACS/<version>

 Run `module avail` to see the complete list of available versions.
 The table below lists the